Marlin Barnes

-Marlin Adarryl Barnes (April 6, 1974 – April 13, 1996) was a linebacker for the University of Miami.
-He was found shot and beaten to death in his apartment in 1996, along with his longtime friend, Timwanika Lumpkins.
+Marlin Adarryl Barnes (April 6, 1974 – April 13, 1996) was a linebacker for the University of Miami Hurricanes.
+He was found brutally beaten to death in his apartment in 1996, along with his longtime friend, Timwanika Lumpkins.
 Barnes was a six-foot, 220-pound linebacker who played second string for the Hurricanes.
-Barnes and former Baltimore Ravens linebacker Ray Lewis were roommates at the University of Miami.
+Barnes and linebacker Ray Lewis, who later won two Super Bowls with the Baltimore Ravens, were teammates and roommates at the University of Miami.

 Murder

 On the morning of April 13, 1996, Barnes' body was discovered when his roommate Earl Little came home to pick up the keys to his truck.
 Little found that someone had slashed two of the tires on his truck, and when he attempted to open the door to the apartment, he noticed that there was something obstructing the door.
-When Earl looked through an opening in the door, he saw the Barnes' body slumped against the door with a pool of blood surrounding him.
+When Earl looked through an opening in the door, he saw Barnes' body slumped against the door with a pool of blood surrounding him.
 Barnes was severely injured and had nearly lost his entire face in what appeared to be a brutal beating, and was close to death when Little found him.
 By the time the police arrived, Barnes was already dead.
 It was discovered that Barnes had been beaten to death with a blunt object.
-After a thorough search of the rest of the apartment, police found the beaten and broken, yet alive, body of Barnes’ girlfriend, Timwanika Lumpkins, pinned between the bed and the wall.
+After a thorough search of the rest of the apartment, police found the beaten and broken, yet alive, body of Barnes' longtime friend, Timwanika Lumpkins, pinned between the bed and the wall.
 She later died in the hospital.